 According to the liner notes, these recordings were made in the Eastern, Western, and Upper Regions of Ghana in the Brong-Ahafo at festivals, markets, schools, street corners, and other public venues.
 Rather than a canned performance in a studio, the naturalistic expression of the Ghanaians’ live music captures the essence of the indigenous African sound.

-Track list (the cities/towns where the recordings were made are in parentheses).
+Note: The cities/towns where the recordings were made are in parentheses.

 Instruments: Voice, donno, mpintintoa, rattle.

 Performed by a wandering music group in a weekly outdoor market in a remote area of northern Ghana.
 “The vocal style of this song, with its intricate, overlapping phrases sung in parallel harmonies, is characteristic of northern Ghana” (Ghana).